-- Use NRCAT’s interfaith prayer and bulletin insert during one or more of your worship services.
+- Use NRCAT’s interfaith prayer and bulletin insert during your worship services.

 - Use NRCAT's Guantanamo Fact Sheet.

-- Display an anti-torture banner – maybe your congregation already has one or you can purchase a banner through our online store.
+- Display an anti-torture banner in your congregation – you can purchase a banner through our online store.

 - Use this sample email to urge the President and Congress to close Guantanamo.